Logan-Developer/my-ufr-planning/README.md

 #### Supported Android versions:
 - Min: Android 6.0 (Marshmallow)
-- Max: Android 12.0 (S)
+- Max: Android 12.0 (Snow Cone)

 ## Features:
-- Access your planning after selected a group
+- Access your planning after selecting a group
 - Connect your account to get more information concerning your planning
 - Add the widget to your home screen for have a quick overview on your planning
 - You can set the refresh period and the number of weeks to show